nachocove/Pinger/scripts/README-pinger-provision.md

    - aws-username is the username you have in AWS IAM, e.g. janv
    - aws-profile is the profile to use.
 See ~/.aws/credentials for details
    - aws-accountId is the AWS account ID.
-For devops, this is 263277746520, which is also the default.
    - "MFA token" is a token from your registered MFA device

 2. then run